kathrynchapman/QA_project/README.md

 	- fine_grained_history_attention_net 		(1)

-to run main script from within the 'script' directory: (29.02.2020) python pt_cqa_run_his_atten.py --do_train --quac_data_dir ../data/ --cache_dir ../data/practice --load_small_portion --do_predict --output_dir ../exps_dir
+to run main script from within the 'script' directory: (29.02.2020) <br>
+python pt_cqa_run_his_atten.py --do_train --quac_data_dir ../data/ --cache_dir ../data/practice --load_small_portion --do_predict --output_dir ../exps_dir

 Note for Kathryn: Did you run the original code?
 It looks a bit messy in some parts, as if they tried different functions and versions and forgot